 So, at first I started with this and this solves my problem now when I format my machine or change my system all I need is this dir, setup docker and run the command, And I got all my sites with the same data.
 I don’t need to backup any sql dump and reimport it, or take a backup of my sites I can just keep my working dir where ever I want.

 And this helps me when I moved from Linux to Mac I just needed my local environment dir where I put all the things.
 That’s how I went into Docker.

 But that wasn’t it, it never will be 😂 we got docker-composer and learn about it also learn that we should use the different container for each service which is good for performance and we can share services between other containers/services.

 Then I tried some of the opensource development environment of WordPress environments and see what and how they are using it.
-I came up with this two environment setups.
+I came up with these two environment setups.

 I can able to access WordPress root dir easily.

-Easily run the commands in containers using docker-composer.
-Helps in wp cli commands mostly.
+Easily run the commands in containers using docker-compose.
+Helps in WP-CLI commands mostly.

 It has mailcatcher, memcached, elasticsearch services.

-And finally got it working fine, now I’m using my own customised docker-compose setup on my Mac.
+And finally got it working fine, now I’m using my own customized docker-compose setup on my Mac.